 The Office of Slot Operations ensures that the integrity of the day-to-day operations at the slot machine facilities is maintained by verifying that slot activity is conducted in accordance with statutes, rules, as well as the facilities’ approved internal controls.
 Slot Operations’ staff ensures that every slot machine is certified by an independent testing lab; all machines meet the 85 percent minimum payout standard; minors do not have access to the gaming floor; all shipments from slot manufacturers to the slot facilities are approved; all facility employees with access to sensitive gaming areas are eligible for and have obtained the proper occupational license; and the gaming environment remains fair and not misleading to the public.
 Slot auditors perform daily reconciliations to verify the accuracy of the slot monitoring systems to ensure the 35 percent tax revenue is remitted to the division, which is subsequently transferred to the Educational Enhancement Trust Fund.

 Office of Revenue & Financial Analysis

-The Office of Revenue and Financial Analysis safeguards the state’s revenue associated from cardroom, pari-mutuel, and slot gaming wagering activities as well as detailed budget planning of regulatory related expenditures.
-This work unit reconciles and accounts for over $2 billion in wagering activity annually.
+The Office of Revenue and Financial Analysis safeguards the state’s revenue associated from cardroom, pari-mutuel, and slot gaming wagering activities.
+This work unit reconciles and accounts for over $870 million in wagering activity annually.
 The accurate accounting of the wagering provides the foundation to collect over $150 million in annual state revenue, develop revenue projections for the Revenue Estimating Conferences, maintain cashflow statements for timely transfers to the State General Fund and to the Education Enhancement Trust Fund, develop a detailed annual report summarizing the wagering activity, revenue, and division expenditures each fiscal year, and determine fiscal impacts on proposed legislation impacting the industry.